 Every audience is different.
 Try short and long subject lines with your subscribers to see what works best for your unique audience.

 Ready to start using this data to send better emails?
-Sign up for your free 30-day trial of AWeber today.
+Get started with AWeber Free today.

 And to receive more research like this, subscribe to our weekly email newsletter FWD: Thinking.